Sri Lankan crown jewels: Crown of Sri Vikrama Rajasinha and the Kandyan Throne

+The Royal regalia was adopted by the Monarchy of Ceylon, with the enactment of the Ceylon Independence Act 1947 which established the Dominion of Ceylon.
+On the ceremonial opening of the first parliament of Ceylon on 10 February 1948, the royal regalia was used in the ceremony representing the monarch of the Ceylon.
+On her royal tour of Ceylon in April 1954, Queen Elizabeth II gave the Throne Speech from the Kandyan Throne.

 Royal weaponry

 Rijksmuseum collection

 In 2023, the Rijksmuseum returned weapons looted from the Royal Palace of Kandy during the Kandyan–Dutch war.
 The items included the Lewke's cannon, a Golden Kastane, a Silver Kastane, a Sinhalese Knife and two Maha Guns.